JanCaha/qgis_los_tools/website/pages/tools/Horizons/tool_extract_horizons.md

 # Extract Horizons

-Tool that extracts horizons from LoS.
+Tool that extracts horizons as points from LoS.

 Some combinations of LoS type and horizon to extract might not make a sense.
 E.g. extracting global horizon from local LoS raises an error.